ohshitgorillas/k8s-bittorrent/README.md

 Next, edit `service_transmission.yaml` and change to your desired NodePort port.

 Then, run `kubectl apply -f configmap_nginx.yaml -f deployment_nginx.yaml -f service_nginx.yaml`.

+You should now be able to access your Transmission RPC at <node IP>:<nodeport port>.